 Student reasoning and justifications in mathematics, teacher professional development

-- Anita Wager, Assistant Professor, Ph.D.
+- Anita Wager, Associate Professor, Ph.D.
 University of Wisconsin-Madison, 2008

 Culturally relevant teaching and learning in mathematics, elementary mathematics teaching